MaciekLesiczka/bazof/docs/architecture.md

 ### Segments and Delta Files

-Bazof organizes data through a hierarchical structure of segments and delta files:
+Azof organizes data through a hierarchical structure of segments and delta files:

 ```
 ┌───────────────────────────────────────────────────────────────────┐